tomchapin/capyprism-starter/README.md

 - Ruby (tested with ver 2.4.1)
 - Bundler (run `gem install bundler` to install it if you don't have it)
-- Firefox (tested with ver 63)
+- Firefox (tested with Firefox ver 69.0.3 - 64-bit)
-- Geckodriver (tested with ver 0.23.0 - run `brew install geckodriver` if you don't have it)
+- Geckodriver (tested with ver 0.26.0 - run `brew install geckodriver` if you don't have it)
 - Chrome (tested with ver 70)
-- Chromedriver (tested with ver 2.43 - run `brew tap homebrew/cask && brew cask install chromedriver` if you don't have it)
+- Chromedriver (tested with ver 78.0.3904.70 - run `brew tap homebrew/cask && brew cask install chromedriver` if you don't have it)

 ## Setup and How to Use